YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

   type 'a logic = Value of 'a | Var of var_id end;;
 ```
 where `var_id` is the type used to distinguish between logic variables, be it string or integer or something else.
+However, for a list that in which there is  a logic variables that represents a sub-list, there is no way of
+instantiating the type parameter of `ground` to make it do: this is because we need the top level constructors
+to be one of `Value` and `Var` on the one hand, but the `MyList.ground` type only permits one of `Nil` and `Cons`
+ at the top level on the other hand, and this contradiction is nonresolvabe --- but can be bypassed.

 degree of abstraction.
 where `X` assumes the type of the list member and `Y` assumes the type of the list itself.